 Long on both my radar as well as Brad’s, my first introduction to Mount McGladrey was Rick Collier’s 1993 trip report followed by Andrew Nugara’s 2009 report.
 Outside of these online reports and Robert Kershaw’s North Goat Creek trail report (160) in Exploring the Castle: Discovering the Backbone of the World in Southern Alberta, there aren’t many others.
 Indeed, the current summit register that was placed in August 2017 by the intrepid outdoor leadership team from Crowsnest Lake Bible Camp (CLBC), shows that we were only the fourth party to visit the mountain since it was placed – and of these parties, we were the only one not affiliated with CLBC.
 At this point, I have to give a huge shout out to James McKinnon of CLBC, because according to the register, he has he led groups of teenagers up this mountain three times!
 Not only must this be the record for the most ascents of McGladrey, but he must really love his calling to have subjected himself to making the miserable slog from the bowl to the summit more than once!
 Seriously though, if you want to connect young people to nature, camps that offer out-trips as part of their programming such as CLBC and Pioneer Ranch Camps, are invaluable.

 As for my overall thoughts on the trip, what can I say?
 I have yet to meet a mountain that I didn’t like and when this is shared with a good friend like Brad, then it can be nothing less than a great day!
 McGladrey offers a straightforward and pleasant approach that is coupled with an expansive summit view.
 The major downside is the aforementioned soul-sucking trek over loose talus once you leave the upper bowl.
 We were fortunate to have been able to take advantage of a snow-filled gully, as this lessened the tedium, but without it, I’d have tried to gain the ridge much sooner.
 All in all though, I thought this was a really interesting area to visit and I’m already making plans to return to explore Mount Pengelly.
+Edit: We returned on 26 June 2019 and enjoyed a wonderful ascent of Pengelly using the southeast slope.

 To get to Mount McGladrey from Lethbridge, drive west on Highway 3 until you reach the first turnoff for Blairmore (20 Ave).
 Drive west along 20 Ave for a short distance and then take your first left (133 St.) and cross the railroad tracks.
 Immediately on the other side of the tracks, take your first right (19 Ave) then your first left (132 St.).
 Follow 132 St. for a short distance and turn right onto 16 Ave.
 Follow 16 Ave as it curves south and turns into Lyons Creek Road (131 St.).
 From the end of the pavement on the edge of Blairmore, drive ~14 km until you come to the turnoff for Goat Creek Road.
 If you have a 4 x 4 or a high clearance vehicle, proceed down Goat Creek Road.
 If you don’t, it’s time to get out the bikes.
 From the junction with Lyons Creek Road, follow Goat Creek Road for ~2.6 km until you cross a small bridge and come to a fork in the road.
 The trail starts a short ways down the left fork, so park your vehicle here.